sections in the article

 Once you've familiarized yourself with Community and read up on inriver and all its great features, it's time to prepare for the next step, implementation.

-- Watch our Getting Started videos and share them with your team.
+- Have a look at our inriver overview articles and share them with your team.
 It's a good way to introduce the inriver solution to all the new users.

 - If you're short on time, there's a useful 30-minute podcast that explains the basic preparations needed for a successful PIM project: Five Tips for a Successful PIM Project

 Implementing a PIM solution requires business change and preparations to be successful.
 The Community has a lot of information that helps you prepare for success!

 - You'll find useful guidelines on how to prepare in this article.

 - You also need to set timeline expectations, something that's explained in this article.

 Before your first workshop, there's a list of questions you should go through.